Table of Contents

 Paying Spousal Maintenance

 Spousal maintenance payments are traditionally ordered to be made through an Income Withholding Order from the paying spouse’s paycheck to the Arizona Support Clearinghouse.
 This means that the court’s order directs the employer of the spouse to deduct the amount of spousal maintenance directly from their paycheck, and then the employer sends this money to the Clerk of the Superior Court.
 The Clerk records the payment and sends the money to the spouse who is entitled to receive the spousal maintenance payment.
 Self-employed or unemployed spouses must make spousal maintenance payments directly to the Clerk of the Court.

 In mediation, you can also mutually agree to have payments made via automatic direct deposit between the spouses.
-Some spouses prefer this method to avoid any State involvement in the action payment of support or for the sake of convenience.
+Some spouses prefer this method to avoid any State involvement in the payment of support or for sake of convenience.

 Are Spousal Maintenance Payments Taxable?

 The new Federal Tax Law passed in 2017 has changed the tax liability of spousal maintenance payments.